ryantd42/NY-Legislative-Git/2023/A1697A-2023/bill.md

  RULE, SUCH REPORT OR STATEMENT MUST  HAVE  BEEN  MADE  BEFORE  THE  LAST ADVERSE  ACTION COMPLAINED OF IS TAKEN, OR PROMPTLY AFTER SUCH ACTION IS TAKEN.
-PROMPTNESS SHALL BE DETERMINED BY ALL FACTS  AND  CIRCUMSTANCES, GIVING  DUE  REGARD TO THE SENSITIVITY OF THE SUBJECT MATTER, THE MENTAL STATE OF THE PARTY ALLEGING DISCRIMINATION, OR ANY OTHER RELEVANT INFOR- MATION.
+PROMPTNESS SHALL BE DETERMINED BY ALL FACTS  AND  CIRCUMSTANCES,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05775-01-3
+  LBD05775-03-3
- A. 1697  2
+ A. 1697--A  2

+ GIVING  DUE  REGARD TO THE SENSITIVITY OF THE SUBJECT MATTER, THE MENTAL STATE OF THE PARTY ALLEGING DISCRIMINATION, OR ANY OTHER RELEVANT INFOR- MATION.
   (D)  THE  PROPONENT  OF  SUCH EVIDENCE HAS THE BURDEN OF DEMONSTRATING THAT THE REPORTING WAS MADE UNDER CIRCUMSTANCES WHICH RENDER IT  REASON- ABLY RELIABLE.
   (E)  THIS RULE IS ONLY APPLICABLE IN CIVIL MATTERS AND SHALL NOT APPLY IN CRIMINAL PROCEEDINGS.
   § 2.
-This act shall take effect immediately.
+This act shall take effect immediately and apply to  all  actions filed on or after such effective date.